francescocorda/sagrada/Deliverables/Artifacts/Client/README.md

 Now you have to insert your credentials to login(username before and then password).
 Last you have to insert the date last time you visit a cathedral.
 By leaving it blank you mean you visit it today
 last time.
+NB: while you're playing, if you have to insert two commands you have to separate them by a space character.
+    for example: you want to insert the coordinates of a dice which positions is row 1 and column 1
+    you have to insert "1 1".

 If you want to play in graphic user interface, you have to fill the username and password gap.
 Then you have to choose the technology of communications in the apposite menu.